RailsEventStore/rails_event_store/railseventstore.org/source/docs/v2/delete.html.md

 title: Deleting stream
 ---

 You can permanently delete all events from a specific stream.
-Use this wisely.

 ```ruby
 stream_name = "product_1"
 client.delete_stream(stream_name)
 ```

-NOTE: All events from the stream remain intact but they are no longer linked to the stream.
+When you do it, events remain intact but they are no longer linked to the stream.